BentleyJOakes/BentleyJOakes.github.io/index.markdown

 [//]: # (For more information, please see [my CV]&#40;assets/BOakes-CV.pdf&#41;.)

 ### News
+* 2025-08-05: Our paper *Model-Based Systems Engineering Perspectives: A Survey of Practitioner Experiences and Challenges* has been accepted at [SAM 2025](https://sdl-forum.org/Events/SAM2025/index.php).
+* 2025-08-05: We have had two papers accepted at the [Internation Conference on Engineering Digital Twins](https://conf.researchr.org/home/edtconf-2025).
+The papers are *DTInsight: A Tool for Explicit, Interactive, and Continuous Digital Twin Reporting* and *Engineering a Digital Twin for the Monitoring and Control of Beer Fermentation Sampling*.
+* 2025-06-19: We had a very successful [Software Engineering for Machine Learning Applications (SEMLA) event](https://semla.polymtl.ca/).
+I was poster chair, chaired a panel, has an [SEMTL meeting](https://semtl.github.io/meeting/2025/05/15/Polytechnique/), and presented a tutorial on [*What is a “Digital Twin” and How Do I Build One?*](https://semla.polymtl.ca/tutorials/#digital_twin).
+* 2025-05-30: I went to Concordia University's [Next-Generation Cities Institute](https://www.concordia.ca/research/cities-institute.html) to present my work on *Accelerating Digital Twin Research and
+  Engineering*.
+* 2025-05-12: I gave a talk on [*Systematic Digital Twin Reporting*](https://edt.community/events/event/systematic-digital-twin-reporting/) at the EDT.Community talks.
+There is a [recorded video](https://www.youtube.com/watch?v=sfs1TGG-Mf4).
+* 2025-05-05: I had a great time at [ICSE, the premier software engineering conference](https://conf.researchr.org/home/icse-2025).
+I was poster co-chair, presented our paper on [*Building Domain-Specific Machine Learning Workflows: A Conceptual Framework for the State-of-the-Practice*](https://bentleyjoakes.github.io/assets/publications/Oakes2023%20-%20Building%20Domain-Specific%20Machine%20Learning%20Workflows:%20A%20Conceptual%20Framework%20for%20the%20State-of-the-Practice.pdf), and our paper titled *CoMRAT: Commit Message Rationale Analysis Tool*.
+It was also nice to see the [SEMTL community at ICSE](https://semtl.github.io/meeting/2025/05/05/ICSE/).
+* 2025-04-24: We had another [SEMTL meeting at Concordia](https://semtl.github.io/meeting/2025/03/15/Concordia/).
+It was well-attended by participants, many heading to ICSE.
+* 2025-04-04: I was thrilled to see the [student presentations in my Digital Twin Engineering class](https://bentleyjoakes.github.io/dte_course/)!
+* 2025-04-01: Our paper *Automated Extraction and Analysis of Developer’s Rationale in Open Source Software* has been accepted at FSE 2025!
 * 2025-03-27: I gave a talk entitled "Accelerating Digital Twin Research and Engineering" in [Prof. Istvan David's Engineering Digital Twins course](https://istvandavid.com/engineering-digital-twins/), at McMaster University.
 The slides are available here: [slides](/assets/slides/2025.BOakes_McMaster_slides_public.pdf)
 * 2025-03-11: I will be Student Volunteers Co-Chair for the [ACM/IEEE International Conference on Model-Driven Engineering Languages and Systems (MODELS) 2025](https://conf.researchr.org/home/models-2025), held in Ann Arbor, Michigan.
 * 2025-03-04: I've accepted the Student Volunteers Co-Chair position for the [Foundations of Software Engineering (FSE) conference](https://conf.researchr.org/home/fse-2025) 2026, held in Montréal.